-Climate regimes over the North Pacific ($130^{\circ}\text{E-}80^{\circ}\text{W}$, $20^{\circ}\text{N-}80^{\circ}\text{N}$) are first determined in individual winter months (December-March) during years 100-599 of the CCSM3 control simulation.
+Climate regimes over the North Pacific $(130^{\circ}\text{E}-80^{\circ}\text{W}, 20^{\circ}\text{N}-80^{\circ}\text{N})$ are first determined in individual winter months (December-March) during years 100-599 of the CCSM3 control simulation.
 We used the k-mean partitional scheme (Michelangeli et al. 1995) and found k=4 to be the optimal number of statistically significant regimes to be retained.
+The SLP field in each winter month is classified into one of the four regimes.
 Composite maps of SLP anomalies for the sets of months belonging to each regime are shown in Fig. 13a-d.
-The first two regimes are reminiscent of the Pacific North American (PNA+) pattern and its oppositel (PNA-) (Wallace and Gutzler 1981).
+The first two regimes are the Pacific North American (PNA+) pattern and its opposite (PNA-) (Wallace and Gutzler 1981).
 Spatial asymmetries between the two phases are found in the eastward extension of the North Pacific anomalous pressure centers and in the related southward penetration of the higher latitude core over the North American continent.
 Regimes 3 and 4 form another pair with an anomaly center near Alaska.
 The strong high in the former is often associated with blocking conditions, while the deepening and eastward shift of the Aleutian Low in the latter could be viewed as the regional signature of the "Tropical North Hemisphere" (TNH) mode (Barnston and Livezey 1987; Straus and Shukla 2002).
 Regime 3 and 4 will be henceforth referred to as ALE+ and ALE- respectively.
 Counterparts can be found in observations as identified by Robertson and Ghil (1999) or Michelangeli et al. (1995), although decompositions were conducted from low-pass filtered daily maps instead of monthly means.
-PNA+ and PNA- are equally excited (26% occurrences) and represent about half of the total sample, while ALE- occurs more often (29%) than ALE+ (19%) in the model.
+PNA+ and PNAare equally excited (26% occurrences) and represent about half of the total sample, while ALE- occurs more often (29%) than ALE+ (19%) in the model.

 It is well known that the North Pacific extratropical atmosphere is affected by anomalous SST conditions in the entire Pacific basin.
-Composite DJFM average surface temperature (TS) anomalies are constructed when at least three of four months are occupied by a given regime (see Cassou et al. 2004b for further details).
+Composite DJFM average surface temperature (TS) anomalies are constructed when at least three of four months are occupied by a given regime (see Cassou et al. 2004 for further details).
 All regimes are associated with SST anomalies in both the tropical and North Pacific that are the hallmark of ENSO (Fig. 13e-h).
 PNA+ (PNA-) is linked to the warm (cold) phase of ENSO and to North Pacific SST anomalies associated with the atmospheric bridge mode characterized by warm (cold) oceanic conditions along the North American west coast and colder (warmer) SSTs in the central basin.
 Anomalous TS over the continents show contrasts between the sub-polar areas of North America and Eurasia.
-The temperature patterns are fairly symmetrical between the PNA regimes and suggest a strong correlation between the PNA mode simulated in the model and the Northern Annular Mode (NAM) described in Thompson and Wallace (1998).
-Compared to observations, such a relationship appears overestimated (not shown) and has a strong impact on the North Atlantic atmospheric dynamics (Cassou and Terray 2001).
-Both ALE regimes are clearly linked to ENSO: El Niño episodes are associated with a deepening of the Aleutian Low (ALE-), while blocking episodes occur more often during La Niña.
+Both ALE regimes are linked to ENSO: El Niño episodes are associated with a deepening of the Aleutian Low (ALE-), while blocking episodes occur more often during La Niña.